-5) Take a break from the snow in a backcountry yurt.
+6) Take a break from the snow in a backcountry yurt

 Within Idaho’s rugged Sawtooth range, Sun Valley Trekking operates six solar-powered wilderness yurts that can each accommodate 16-19 people — some even come with hot tubs.
 They’ll also prepare your meals and transport your gear in by snowmobile.

 For something slightly less posh but still clean and well-appointed, the Idaho Department of Parks and Recreation operates another six backcountry yurts near Idaho City.
-These are located just over an hour from downtown Boise, sleep up to six per night for $85, and make for a quick getaway where you can spend the day playing in the snow, enjoy a home-cooked meal and some local Idaho wine, and kick back with a game of cards.
-Tip: Reserve in advance, as they’re quite popular!
+These are located just over an hour from downtown Boise, sleep up to six people per night for $115, and make for a quick getaway where you can spend the day playing in the snow, enjoy a home-cooked meal and some local Idaho wine, and kick back with a game of cards.

-6) Go ice fishing on one of Idaho’s many lakes.
+7) Go ice fishing on one of Idaho’s many lakes

 Head to McCall or Sandpoint for lakes coupled with mountain town amenities.
-For more ideas about where to go, conditions, and regulations, see this page on the Idaho Department Fish and Game website.
+For more ideas about where to go, conditions, and regulations, visit the Idaho Department Fish and Game’s website.

-If you want to drop a line but have no gear or would rather head out with an expert, Southern Idaho Fishing Excursions offers a guided experience on Lake Cascade; Fins & Feathers Tackle Shop covers northern Idaho.
+If you want to drop a line but have no gear or would rather head out with an expert, Southern Idaho Fishing Excursions offers a guided experience on Lake Cascade while Fins & Feathers Tackle Shop covers northern Idaho.

-7) Get wild at the McCall Winter Carnival.
+8) Get wild at the McCall Winter Carnival

-At night, many events are held in venues around town: There’s live music at the Salmon River Brewery, the winemaker dinner at the luxurious Shore Lodge, and quirky events like the “most unusual beard” and “sexiest legs” (males only) competitions are held at the Yacht Club, McCall’s long-standing waterfront bar.
-It’s a wild winter time.
+At night, many events are held in venues around town: there’s live music, a winemakers dinner, and quirky events like the “most unusual beard” and “sexiest legs” (males only) competitions.
+It’s a wild time!